 Recently a mom emailed me:

 Now, our divorce is almost finalized, and we have all been so devastated — especially our kids.
 Now they have to schlep back and forth between two homes, go through the pain of having divorced parents, my ex is devastated, his parents and our friends are devastated, and we are both poorer having to support two homes.
-Even the dog looses since she stayed with me and misses her ‘dad’!
+Even the dog loses since she stayed with me and misses her ‘dad’!

 I stopped being sexually attracted to him years ago, even though he is still a very handsome and fit man.
 Instead, I find myself fantasizing about and/or flirting with men in my professional circles who are mentally stimulating to me, understand my career and creative drive and ignite in me something I think I never experienced with my husband — deep, feminine PASSION (some of these guys are fat or old or not handsome — and I still find them so, so sexy!).
 These are men who jibe with my own growing social circle of equally driven and creative people — people who my husband never really connected with or felt comfortable around (even though, in all his decency and devotion to me, was always kind to and made an effort for).

 Now, on the other side of my marriage, I see that I may not ever find that kind of romantic connection that I crave, and I may be lonely.
-I see those I love most suffering because of this decision, and I am left feeling selfish, guilty and all-around rotten.”
+I see those I love most suffering because of this decision, and I am left feeling selfish, guilty and all-around rotten.

 I have heard many similar stories, all of which resonate on some level.
 I am glad I am not married to my ex, even if he is a good guy.
 Lots and lots of reasons, including some mentioned above by my emailer.
 But there are times when we are getting along, when we are chatting like old friends at the kids’ T-ball game, the kids are exhausted from schlepping back and forth between our apartments, I remember all his good qualities and all the benefits of marriage, and I think: